Dhype7/ForensicsMainHand/README.md

 ## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+Contributions are welcome!
+Please feel free to submit a Pull Request.

-## 📝 License
+## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.